-The amplitude refers to the loudness of the wave at a particular point in time; for a perfectly symmetrical and repetitive sound wave, wavelength measures the distance between two equal amplitudes along the cycle; and frequency (a.k.a. “pitch”) is the number of times per second the sound wave repeats itself along that cycle.
+The amplitude refers to the loudness of the wave at a particular point in time; for a perfectly symmetrical and repetitive sound wave (like the sine wave shown above), wavelength measures the distance between two equal amplitudes along the cycle; and frequency (a.k.a. “pitch”) is the number of times per second the sound wave repeats itself along that cycle.

 When Waves Collide

-Bring those channels together, and you’ve got what’s known as “constructive interference” because the combination of these in-phase waves doubles the resultant amplitude.
+Bring those channels together and play them at the same time, and you’ve got what’s known as “constructive interference” because the combination of these in-phase waves doubles the resultant amplitude.
 Conversely, if these channels were perfectly “out of phase” (i.e., the lowest amplitude of one channel’s wave occurs when the other channel’s wave is at its loudest), their peaks and troughs would cancel each other out.
 This is called “destructive interference” or “phase cancellation.”

-Phase in Practice
+How Phase in Audio Works in Practice

 Different frequencies may get boosted, diminished, or virtually canceled depending on the phase relationship between the two channels.
 As you might imagine, introducing another microphone or more into the fold makes things even more complicated, increasing the odds of phase issues.

-It also doesn’t help that cymbals resonate at high frequencies or that kick and snare drums often require two mics to capture their lower and higher frequencies.
-If you’re not strategic with your mic placement/configuration, your initial drum recording can become a mess and nearly impossible to mix into submission.
+It also doesn’t help that cymbals resonate at high frequencies or that a snare and kick drum often require two mics to capture their lower and higher frequencies.
+If you’re not strategic with your mic placement/configuration, your initial drum kit recording can become a mess and nearly impossible to mix into submission.

 Reflecting on Phase